BayesFlare/Flake/README.md

  * `cmake ..`
  * `make`

-This will compile the code and create an executable call `flake` in `Flake/Flares`.
+This will compile the code and create an executable called `flake` in `src/Flares`.
+Alternatively, just run `./build.sh build` in the `src` directory to compile everything.

 &copy; 2013 Brendon J. Brewer, 2015 Matthew Pitkin